cowboyai/cim-start/doc/Domain.md

 When we establish an Organization, we should have an idea of what this organization does and for that we use the Value Proposition Canvas to build our sections related to business functionality and how we work with customers.
 If we model this directly into the business model, then it is never "lost" and context is always available for us to use it.

 If this seems tedious, it is.

 We however, encourage you to only import things that actually exist and are used instead of trying to duplicate things you already have.
 In other words, don't import your entire mail system just to create users.
 Many of them will never participate here and we should try to reflect that.

-You may connect to any other external system and develop a continuous integration to that content.
+You may connect to any other external system and develop a continuous integration to that content, we will get to that soon.

-From here we will create our Infrastructure Model for the CIM, all the Entities, Values, Policies and Behaviors we will be using.
-These will operate through collections of Commands, Queries and Events organized into Transactions we call Aggregates.
+Before we can create our Infrastructure Model for the CIM which are all the Entities, Values, Policies and Behaviors we will be using that operate through collections of Commands, Queries and Events organized into Transactions we call Aggregates, we will have to make some more base definitions around the Domain.

 These are the Domain, the Organizations, People, and Things related to that Domain.

 Domain things move from any creation tool (such as Excel or Text or Documents) into the Domain by relationship.
 If we need that data, we capture it, if we just ephemerally point to it (like a url), we do that.

-CIM is an organizational tool for your business functionality.
+CIM is an organizational tool for business functionality.
 The programs you use do not matter as much as what they are used for in terms of business functionality.
 That business functionality relates back to your Business Model Canvas which is a collection of your Business Resources and the Value Propositions for reaching customers.

-If you are building software outside of this context, you must be in academia and not the real world.
 We have absolutely magical technology available to us, but if we cannot relate that back to a single business purpose, then we are lost.

 This is why we focus on the business model and generate or commission software from that, rather than shopping for software and then modeling our business process around that.
 We collect these into Domain Artifacts that allow us to recreate everything in the Domain from a sequence of Events and a set of Configurations.